 - Have you come into contact with something you might be allergic to?

-- Have you had a recent medical test or surgery?
+- Did you have a medical test or surgery recently?

 If the facial swelling is mild, it may be hard to detect.
-To assist the health care provider in diagnosing the cause, it is important to note the following:
+Let the health care provider know the following: